 More information on Salesforce Heroku Security may be found here.

 Qualified.com employees do not have physical access to Heroku data centers, servers, network equipment, or storage.

 Qualified is the assigned administrator of its infrastructure on the Salesforce Heroku Platform.
 Only authorized Qualified operations team members have access to configure the infrastructure.

 Each Qualified employee, contractor, and associate has limited access to Qualified systems and applications.
 Access is always provisioned on a minimum-necessary (least-privilege) basis.

-Qualified undergoes black box penetration testing conducted by an independent, third-party agency, on a semi-annual basis.
+Qualified undergoes black box penetration testing conducted by an independent, third-party agency, annually at minimum.
 For black-box testing, Qualified provides the agency with an isolated clone of Qualified.com and a high-level diagram of application architecture.

 Information about any security vulnerabilities successfully exploited through penetration testing is used to set mitigation and remediation priorities.
 Qualified will provide a summary of penetration test findings upon request to Enterprise customers.